[4 MIN READ]

 What should I do if I’m with someone exhibiting symptoms of heat stroke?

-• Acclimation.
+- Acclimation.
+Get yourself used to temperature changes.
 The highest risks come at the start of hot weather.
 You should not simply go from cold weather routines to completing the same workouts in heat.
 Rather, shorten your workout; slowly start to build and soon you can be back to your regular routine with less risk.

-• Be aware of humidity.
-Our summers are often quite dry, but we do get some humid days.
+- Humidity.
+Keep an eye on the barometer.
+Our summers are often quite dry, but we do get some humid days..
 A humid day will feel much hotter than a dry one and make you reach your limit a bit sooner.

 What other safety tips should we keep in mind during warmer weather?